Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 1. Using Wrangler CLI
 2. Dragging and dropping

+{{<Aside type= "note">}}

-_Note: Within a project, you can switch between creating deployments with either method.
+Within a project, you can switch between creating deployments with either method.
 However, at this time, you cannot additionally push changes through your standard git-integration within the same project._

+{{</Aside>}}

 ## Supported file types: